HanaFEKI/Silver_Medal-Clinical_reasoning_challenge/README.md

-# 🥈 Zindi Challenge: Kenya Clinical Reasoning Challenge – Silver Medal (Rank 62/440)
+# 🥈 Zindi Challenge: Kenya Clinical Reasoning Challenge – Silver Medal

 This repository contains my solution to the **Kenya Clinical Reasoning Challenge** hosted on the Zindi platform.
 I ranked **62nd out of 440 participants**, earning a **Silver Medal** 🥈 by building an NLP-based model that attempts to emulate the clinical reasoning of frontline Kenyan healthcare workers.